 Why is DUI science so important?

-If you have been charged with a DUI in Scottsdale, you need a Scottsdale DUI attorney—someone who is routinely in this jurisdiction, stays up-to-date on problems and developments, takes cases to trial, and knows the strategies that have proven to be successful.
+If you have been charged with a DUI in Arizona, you need an Arizona DUI attorney—someone who is routinely in these jurisdictions, stays up-to-date on problems and developments, takes cases to trial, and knows the strategies that have proven to be successful.
 The jury typically trusts the “scientific” breath or blood results, so it is imperative to be represented by a lawyer who understands the science and can present and explain scientific deficiencies to a jury.

-Mark examines all of his clients’ cases in detail to investigate both the legal issues surrounding the events and the less obvious scientific problems.
-He has spent hundreds of hours presenting this material to Scottsdale juries as well as the hundreds of hours in the multi-day hearing before the Maricopa County Superior Court.
-He is constantly working to improve and expand his knowledge and ability to relate these problematic areas to juries so that he can better defend his clients.
+Mark’s office examines all of their clients’ cases in detail to investigate both the legal issues surrounding the events and the less obvious scientific problems.
+They have spent hundreds of hours presenting this material to juries in the courts throughout Maricopa County as well as the hundreds of hours in the multi-day hearing before the Maricopa County Superior Court.
+They are constantly working to improve and expand their knowledge and ability to relate these problematic areas to juries so that they can better defend their clients.

 What if my DUI isn't in Scottsdale?